About

 3) grassroots and elite normative power and agency in the Global Majority.

 I hold an MA in Social Research (University of Sheffield), an MA in International Relations (University of Bologna) and a BA in Chinese language, culture and society (Ca’ Foscari University of Venice).
-I was also a visiting scholar at the Renmin University of China (Beijing-2016), George Washington University (Washington DC-2022), the University of World Economy and Diplomacy (Tashkent-2022/2025), Universidad Austral (Buenos Aires-2025), Nazarbayev University (Astana-2025).
+I was also a visiting scholar at the Renmin University of China (Beijing-2016), George Washington University (Washington DC-2022), the University of World Economy and Diplomacy (Tashkent-2022/2025), Universidad Austral (Buenos Aires-2025), Nazarbayev University (Astana-2025), and Ca’ Foscari University of Venice (2025).

-I also work with policymakers (UK FCDO, US Department of State) and private sector organisations such as Global Partners Governance in London, UK, or Central Asian Barometer in Bishkek, Kyrgyzstan, on projects connected with China’s role in Central Asia.
+I have also worked with policymakers (UK FCDO and Parliament, US Department of State, Italian MFA and Parliament) and private sector organisations such as Global Partners Governance in London, UK, or Central Asian Barometer in Bishkek, Kyrgyzstan, on projects connected with China’s role in Central Asia.
 I regularly engage with media such as Radio Free Europe/Radio Liberty, Voice of America, The Diplomat, Vlast, the Globe and Mail, RAI Radio Tre, and Der Standard.

 Latest Publications: